minagawah/solid-principles-crockford/docs/oop/2_open_closed.md

 #### (a) BEFORE

 This is a program for managing product's price.
-For this time, you will need to apply a discount.
+For this time, you are applying a discount.

 ##### Assignment